HaxeFoundation/HaxeManual/md/manual/std-Json-implementation-details.md

 Usage of Haxe own implementation can be forced with `-D haxeJSON` compiler argument.
 This will also provide serialization of [enums](types-enum-instance.md) by their index, [maps](std-Map.md) with string keys and class instances.

 Older browsers (Internet Explorer 7, for instance) may not have native **JSON** implementation.
 In case it's required to support them, we can include one of the JSON implementations available on the internet in the HTML page.
-Alternatively, a `-D old_browser` compiler argument that will make `haxe.Json` try to use native JSON and fallback to its own implementation in case it's not available can be used.
+Alternatively, a `-D old_browser` compiler argument that will make `haxe.Json` try to use native JSON and, in case it's not available, fallback to its own implementation.

 ---